 As you are here on this page, I imagine that you DO need to know what attracts rats to your house!
 Well, we will cover it all here in this post…This is the same question I asked myself when I had stopped panicking about having rats in my home:

 Why did you choose MY house???

 Suddenly, there was a moment of clarity!
-If I could find out WHAT attracts rats to my house, then I could use that to my advantage to ensure they are NOT attracted to my house.
+If I could find out WHAT attracts rats to my house, I could use it to ensure they are NOT attracted to my house.

 I am attracted to coffee shops because I like coffee.
 If they stopped selling coffee, I would not be interested in them.

 You can apply the same logic if you think your house is susceptible to rat invasion too.

 Let’s take a look at what attracts rats to your house!